Best Things To Do in Conil de la Frontera, Spain

-It gathers, in a building of the XVII century, information about the millenary technique of the almadraba and how tuna fishing affected the life of the inhabitants of Conil.
+In a building of the XVII century, it gathers information about the millenary technique of the almadraba and how tuna fishing affected the life of the inhabitants of Conil.

 Another site of interest, also located near the Torre de Guzmán, is the Museo de Raíces Conileñas.
 It is a small ethnographic museum that tells the history of the place through historical objects of daily use.